Ziadashraf301/Black-Friday/Black-friday-Regression-models-and-outliers-analysis-.md

 ![](img/2unnamed-chunk-22-1.png)<!-- -->

-The product category 2 purchase distributions are different, and there is noticeable correlation between them and the purchase.
+The product category 2 purchase distributions are different, with a noticeable correlation between them and the purchase.
 There are also some outliers in some categories.

 ## Product Category 3 by Purchase